A laptop replacement PDA organiser using EPOC ER5 OS and applications, released in June 1999.

 Next tests will be :-

-1. Remove 2 DRAM chips from a Netbook personality module (or lift CE lines on these DRAMs).
+on these DRAMs).
 See if I can get the 32Mbyte motherboard operating as a normal Netbook.

 2. Solder a 2Mbyte Netbook boot loader ROM onto the motherboard.
 Then I should have a fully working Netbook, but with no personality module fitted !
 Ralph